 Spirit –

-Love is the first fruit of the Spirit.
-The fruit of the Spirit inadvertently
+Love is the first fruit of the Spirit, and the fruit of the Spirit

 fulfills the law.
-Israel tried to deliberately fulfill the law and failed
+Israel tried to fulfill the law and failed

 freedom to accomplish it in ways that we decide.
 He regularly comes alongside

-and nudges us in one way or another and helps us fulfill His purpose and
+and nudges us along the way and helps us fulfill His

 (187h)